gvwilson/thirdbit/fiction/madica/index.md

 for ages!
 There has to be another way."

 The gorilla frowned.
-"If you could connect a brain directly to the main computer..."
+"If you could connect a brain directly to the main computer…"

-"...it could repolarize the anti-gravity drive," the elephant finished, nodding.
+"…it could repolarize the anti-gravity drive," the elephant finished, nodding.
 "That would pull us back toward the Earth instead of pushing us away."